Thizzer/jtouchbar/README.md

 Java library for using the touchbar API on supported macbooks.

+Visit [Apple's](https://support.apple.com/en-us/HT207055) website for more information on the touchbar itself.

 ## Support the Developers!

 Please take a look at the other stuff the developers are working on and support them in other ways.